Welcome to my site!

 I retired from AFIT in 2000 and accepted a position as head of the Business Communication program at Sultan Qaboos University, located outside Muscat, Oman, where I instructed Omani men and women students for five years.
 My wife and I thoroughly enjoyed our stay in Oman.
 We found the Omanis to be a warm and friendly people and very accepting of Westerners.
 Rosemary and I enjoyed our association with a truly international collection of faculty members and spouses.
 Faculty members came literally from around the world: England, France, Australia, India, Thailand, Poland, Greece, and of course from the Arab countries of Egypt, Jordan, Iran, and Iraq.
 We were able to travel and see parts of the world we would not have seen otherwise: the United Arab Emirates, Thailand, Vietnam, China, Hong Kong, Egypt, Jordan, Kenya, England, Australia, Greece, Italy, and the Maldive Islands.

-I mention all of these activities because my experiences, described above, have shaped my interests in the topics about which I write, many of which I have posted and will continue to post on this site.
+I mention these activities because my experiences, described above, have shaped my interests in the topics about which I write, many of which I have posted and will continue to post on this site.
 As the summary above shows, the primary activities of my life have involved flying and education.
 Most of my postings will relate to my military flying experiences and to my explorations of the flying experiences of others who have written about the topic.
 But I will also be posting discussions of more literary topics as well (however, given my background, these are more likely to be related to the literature of the military experience).